greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

     Administrators can enable enforcement of a disk usage hard limit by setting the `diskquota.hard_limit` server configuration parameter as described in [Activating/Deactivating Hard Limit Disk Usage Enforcement](#hardlimit).

 There is some delay after a quota has been reached before the schema or role is added to the denylist.
 Other queries could add more data during the delay.
 The delay occurs because `diskquota` processes that calculate the disk space used by each table run periodically with a pause between executions \(two seconds by default\).
 The delay also occurs when disk usage falls beneath a quota, due to operations such as `DROP`, `TRUNCATE`, or `VACUUM FULL` that remove data.
 Administrators can change the amount of time between disk space checks by setting the `diskquota.naptime` server configuration parameter as described in [Setting the Delay Between Disk Usage Updates](#naptime).

+Diskquota can operate in both *static* and *dynamic* modes:

+-   When the number of databases in which the `diskquota` extension is registered is less than or equal to the maximum number of `diskquota` worker processes, `diskquota` operates in static mode; it assigns a background worker \(bgworker\) process to monitor each database, and the bgworker process exits only when the `diskquota` extension is dropped from the database.
+-   When the number of databases in which the `diskquota` extension is registered is greater than the maximum number of `diskquota` worker processes, `diskquota` operates in dynamic mode.
+In dynamic mode, for every monitored database every `diskquota.naptime` seconds, `diskquota` creates a bgworker process to collect disk usage information for the database, and then stops the bgworker process immediately after data collection completes.
+In this mode, `diskquota` dynamically starts and stops bgworker processes as needed for all monitored databases.

+    Administrators can change the maximum number of worker processes configured for `diskquota` by setting the `diskquota.max_workers` server configuration parameter as described in [Specifying the Maximum Number of Active diskquota Worker Processes](#maxworkers).

 If a query is unable to run because the tablespace, schema, or role has been denylisted, an administrator can increase the exceeded quota to allow the query to run.
 The module provides views that you can use to find the tablespaces, schemas, or roles that have exceeded their limits.